AsBaZa/Hotel-Clustering-v2/README.md

 ### 4. Clustering information box

-Here, the app will show information about the clusters.
+Here, the app shows information about the clusters.

 ### 5. Hotel distribution by category